mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/cli/plugins/index.md

 # Enterprise CLI Plugin

-Commands that are specific to a DC/OS EE version are packaged into a plugin called `dcos-enterprise-cli`.
+Commands that are specific to a DC/OS Enterprise version are packaged into a plugin called `dcos-enterprise-cli`.

 The CLI automatically installs this plugin during [dcos cluster setup](/mesosphere/dcos/2.0/cli/command-reference/dcos-cluster/dcos-cluster-setup/) when it detects a DC/OS EE cluster.